nhatofo/casting_agency/README.md

 ### `PATCH /movies/<int:id>`

-Edit data on a movie in the database.
+Edit data on a movie in the db.

 Data: